berachain/docs/apps/bex/content/developers/contracts/lp_tokens/valuing.md

 Where:
 - Balance₍ᵢ₎ is the balance of token i in the pool
-- Price₍ᵢ₎ is the price of token i
+- Price₍ᵢ₎ is the market price of token i (e.g., from an oracle or price feed)
 - Supply₍ₗₚ₎ is the total supply of LP tokens

 ### Pseudocode